Civil Engineering MEng/BEng (Hons)

 Modules

-In year two, you will develop more advanced knowledge and skills to do with: hydraulic and transportation engineering, engineering design, and soil mechanics, amongst others.
+In your second year, you will develop more advanced knowledge and skills to do with: structural analysis, project management and soil mechanics, amongst others.

 Modules